rahmanz2/cs-challenge-rahmanz5/README.md

 Other:

-I added newtonsoft.json and created classes for the Makes, Models etc. I felt like this made some program logic slightly easier for me and could be useful in the future, although it took ime to get it fully working.
+I added newtonsoft.json and created classes for the Makes, Models etc. I felt like this made some program logic slightly easier for me and could be useful in the future, although it took time to get it fully working.